xelato/wasm-action/README.md

-# wasm-publish-action
+# wasm-action

-A GitHub action for publishing a WebAssembly artifact to a supported registry.
+Interact with WebAssembly registries.